Gavin Cecchini: Early life

 Cecchini was born in Lake Charles, Louisiana, and attended Alfred M. Barbe High School.
 Prior to the 2012 MLB draft, Cecchini was regarded by Perfect Game as "good athlete, highest level hitter and outstanding middle infield tools."

+Cecchini was a member of the South Lake Charles Little League team that represented Lake Charles, Louisiana and the Southwest region at the 2006 Little League World Series.

 Cecchini initially committed to play college baseball for the LSU Tigers, before switching his commitment to Ole Miss.
 He was drafted by the Mets in the first round of the 2012 MLB Draft with the 12th overall pick.

 Professional career

 New York Mets

 Cecchini began his professional career in 2012 with the Kingsport Mets of the Appalachian League, batting .246/.311/.330, and then was promoted to Brooklyn Cyclones for five games in which he was hitless to end the season.
 Baseball America ranked him as the #2 prospect in the Mets system and the Appalachian League's #12 prospect following the 2012 season.
-He began the 2014 baseball season as a member of the Savannah Sand Gnats of the Class A South Atlantic League, and for three teams in aggregate he batted .247/.328/.378.
+He began the 2014 baseball season as a member of the Savannah Sand Gnats of the Single–A South Atlantic League, and for three teams in aggregate he batted .247/.328/.378.

 He was promoted to the Major Leagues on September 6, 2016.
 He made his Major League debut on September 11, striking out in a pinch hit appearance at Turner Field.
 On September 24, he hit his first career hit, an RBI double.
 For the season, he batted .208/.253/.273.

 Cecchini was designated for assignment on January 28, 2019 following the signing of Justin Wilson.
-He was outrighted on February 1, 2019 but was invited to spring training.
-After recovering from injury, he was assigned to the Binghamton Rumble Ponies.
-He became a free agent following the 2019 season.
+He cleared waivers and was sent outright to the Triple–A Syracuse Mets on February 1, and received an invitation to spring training.
+After recovering from injury, he was assigned to the Double–A Binghamton Rumble Ponies.
+In 43 games for Binghamton, Cecchini hit .245/.295/.331 with three home runs, 21 RBI, and three stolen bases.
+He elected free agency following the season on November 4.